immcantation/alakazam/docs/vignettes/Topology-Vignette.md

 ## Plotting annotations on a tree

-There are many options for configuring how an igraph object is plotted which are helpful for visualing annotation topologies.
+There are many options for configuring how an igraph object is plotted which are helpful for visualizing annotation topologies.
 Below is an extensive example of how to plot a tree by configuring the colors, labels, shapes and sizes of different visual elements according to annotations embedded in the graph.